-Knowledge What is required Learning Outcomes Industry and company Understands the role their sector plays in Financial Services, the business they work in, the end to end customer experience, the company 'Values', professional standards, and where their role fits in the business.
-Understands the different areas of the organisation they need to work with to deliver for the customer.
-Understands where their organisation sits in the market and its impact on / role in the local economy.
-Understands the role their sector plays in Financial Service understanding Understands the business they work in, the company 'Values', professional standards and where their role fits in the business.
-Understands the different areas of the organisation they need to work with to deliver for the customer.
-Understands where their organisation sits in the market and its impact on / role in the local economy.
+Knowledge What is required Learning Outcomes Industry and company understanding Understands the role their sector plays in Financial Services, the business they work in, the company 'Values', professional standards and where their role fits in the business.
+Knows the role their sector plays in Financial Service Knows the business they work in, the company 'Values', professional standards and where their role fits in the business.
 Regulatory, Legal and Compliance Broad understanding of the Financial Services legal and regulatory framework, together with how this applies to their role.
-Sound understanding of relevant risk and compliance requirements e.g. Information vs Advice, Regulated vs non-Regulated products, Escalation procedures, Conduct Risk, Training & Competence, Complaints, Fraud Prevention.
-Keeps up to date with changes.
-Understands the regulatory and legislative environment of Financial Services and how it applies to the organisation and their role Sound understanding of specific compliance and risk requirements that apply to their role Products and Services Broad understanding of the products and services offered to customers by their organisation, together with sound knowledge of the products and services, their features and benefits, relevant to their role.
-Understands the range of customer channels, their features and benefits.
-Has a broad understanding of the products and services offered to customers by their organisation.
-Has in depth knowledge of the products and services that they support in their role, their features, benefits and how they are delivered.
-Understands the range of customer channels, their features and benefits, including being fully conversant with digital / on line channels Systems and Processes Understands the systems, tools and processes used in the role, together with the standards to be met, including IT tools and digital banking solutions provided to customers.
-Understands how these link with other areas of the business to provide seamless solutions for customers.
-Understands the systems, tools and processes used in the role, together with the standards to be met.
-Understands how these link together with other areas of the business to provide seamless solutions for customers.
-Understands the consequences of not following processes and when to raise concerns if errors are made.
+Understands specific compliance and risk requirements that apply to their role e.g. Data Protection, Training & Competence, Fraud Prevention, Conduct Risk, Complaints, Information vs Advice Knows the regulatory and legislative environment of Financial Services and how it applies to their role Knows specific compliance and risk requirements that apply to their role Products and Services Overview of the products and services offered to customers by their company, together with a broad understanding of the products and services that they support in their role.
+Has a broad understanding of the products and services offered to customers by their company Has a detailed understanding of the products and services that they support in their role.
+Systems and Processes Understands the systems, tools and processes used in the role, together with the standards to be met, including IT tools and digital banking solutions provided to customers.
+Understands how these interact with the wider organisation where applicable.
+Knows the systems, tools and processes used in the role, together with the standards to be met Knows the consequences of not following processes correctly and what action to take